souvikinator/notion-to-md/docs/notion-to-md/content/docs/v4/concepts/configuration.md

 - **defaults**: Default values for properties that might be missing.
 These values will be used if the corresponding property doesn't exist or is empty.

+> [!NOTE]
+> The property names are case-sensitive.
+Meaning that "Title" and "title" are considered different properties.

 ### Example

 ```javascript